hfm/mruby-aws-sigv4/README.md

 ### Initialize

-The signer requires service, region, and credentials for initialization.
+The signer requires ':service', `:region`, and credentials for initialization.
 You can configure it with the following ways.

 #### Using static credentials

-Static credentials is the most simple way to configure the signer.
-You can set access\_key\_id and secret\_access\_key.
+Static credentials is the most simple way to configure.
+You can set `:access_key_id` and `:secret_access_key`.

 ```ruby
 signer = Aws::Sigv4::Signer.new(